-You create KPIs to help understand progress, performance, issues and inform decision-making.
+You create KPIs to help understand progress, performance, and issues and inform decision-making.
 There is the old sports adage, “pay attention and stop looking at the scoreboard.”
 While some KPIs you need to see once a day or week, most should be done once a month, or even once a quarter.
 Unless you are going to act on the data, you don’t need to look at it all the time.
 In retail, I’ve seen companies report on sales and gross margin every single hour.
-It makes no sense since the decision the team made months ago regarding merchandise and advertising were impacting the hourly KPIs.
+It makes no sense since the decision the team made months ago regarding merchandise and advertising was impacting the hourly KPIs.
 Looking at KPIs too often can create pretty bad reactionary decisions.
 You have to let KPIs breathe and establish a trend, before throwing the kitchen sink at a KPI.

 Create Broad Access

 Typically, giving broader access to KPIs is better than restricting access.
 The players playing the game need to see the scoreboard.
 Doing email snapshots or giving employees access to a business intelligence tool are typically the best ways to disseminate KPIs.

 The best implementations of KPIs are ones built on good business intelligence platforms and tools, with the ability to drill down into a particular KPI and dimensionalize the KPI by time, product lines, customers, or other important dimensions.